jedypod/debayer/README.md

     optional arguments:
-    -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+    -h, --help            show this help message and exit -v, --verbose         Output lots of useless information.
+    -o OUTPUT, --output OUTPUT
                             Output directory.
 If not specified, the current directory will be used.
-    -p PROFILE, --profile PROFILE
-                            Optional override to specify a custom rawtherapee pp3 profile to use.
-If none, the default in the config file will be used.
-    -ca, --aberration     Remove chromatic aberration (rawtherapee only) -r RESIZE, --resize RESIZE
-                            Apply a resize to the output image.
-Aspect ratio is not preserved if both width and height are specified.
-                            <width>x<height>.
-1920x2348 (1x3) -> 5760x2348 ->
-                            3840x1565 -> 2880x1174.
-Or 1280x2160 (1x3) ->
-                            3840x2160 -> 2560x1440 -> 1920x1080.
-Or preserve
-                            aspect ratio if w or h = 0: e.g. "1920x0" Can also be
-                            a percentage like "50%"
-    -v, --verbose         Output lots of useless information.
-    -a, --autoexpose      Auto expose.
-Image sequences will have static exposure adjustement.
-    -ae, --autoexpose_each
-                            Auto expose each frame.
-    -se SEARCH_EXCLUDE, --search_exclude SEARCH_EXCLUDE
-                            Strings to ignore.
-If image full path contains string, skip.
-Can be comma separated list.
-    -si SEARCH_INCLUDE, --search_include SEARCH_INCLUDE
-                            Only include files that contain <search_include>.
-Can be comma separated list.
-    -e ENGINE, --engine ENGINE
-                            Specify debayering engine to use.
-Can be <dcraw> or
-                            <rt>.
     -w, --overwrite       Overwrite existing output files.
     -f OUTPUT_FORMATS, --output_formats OUTPUT_FORMATS
                             Output image format.
 Default is exr.
 This can be exr, tif, jpg.
-Or a comma separated list like "exr,jpg" --ocioconfig OCIOCONFIG
+Or a comma separated list like "exr,jpg" -p PROFILE, --profile PROFILE
+                            Optional override to specify a custom rawtherapee pp3 profile to use.
+If none, the default in the config file will be used.
+    -ca, --aberration     Remove chromatic aberration (rawtherapee only) --ocioconfig OCIOCONFIG
                             OCIO config to use.
 If none specified, a generic ACES config will be used, which should handle most common